-The following table lists 50-50 schools where 15% or more of freshman have non-federal loans along with the average loan amount.
+The table below lists the 97 50-50 schools where 15% or more of freshman have non-federal loans along with the average loan amount.
 When considering the amounts, remember even a relatively low amount such as $3,000 will add $12,000 in debt over four years.
-As usual, the five-year graduation rate is used for public institutions and the four-year rate for private schools.
-Subscribers to the How to Get the Best Deal on a College Education email list get a spreadsheet copy of the 50-50 list.
+And chances are that’s on top of existing federal loans.

 50-50 Colleges with Highest Percentage of